 – Matthew 22:27-29

-Here at St. Michael High School (SMHS), all that we do – everything – is infused with the teachings of Christ as revealed in Holy Scripture, Holy Tradition, and the Magisterium of the Catholic Church.
-Rather than relegate religion to a single course, or a single event during the week, opportunities to demonstrate and live-out our faith in tangible ways occur all throughout the school day, on the athletic fields, and a wide variety of extracurricular activities.
+All that we do at St. Michael High School is infused with the teachings of Christ handed on in Scripture and the Church’s Tradition.
+Rather than relegate religion to one course or event during the week, opportunities to demonstrate and live a robust faith in tangible ways occur throughout the school day, on the athletic fields, and in extracurricular activities.

 Prayer throughout the Day

-We also pray a “Living Rosary” at least once a month and our “Living Stations of the Cross” are an annual Lenten tradition.
-Through persistent prayer, our students are reminded continuously of the power of prayer to combat “evil spirits who prowl about the world seeking the ruin of souls.”
+Through persistent prayer, our students are reminded continuously that “without me you can do nothing,” and of the power of prayer to combat “evil spirits who prowl about the world seeking the ruin of souls.”

 The Holy Sacrifice of the Mass

-The SMHS Pro-Life Club is active in promoting the cause of life – in the public square, through its prayer vigils at Planned Parenthood, and in the lives of at-risk mothers and fathers, through support of the Petoskey Pregnancy Care Center.
+The culture of life is an integral part of our school ethos.
+Our students promote the cause of life in the public square through prayer vigils at Planned Parenthood and in the lives of at-risk mothers and fathers, through support of the Pregnancy Care Center of Petoskey.

-Our Chaplain is Father Peter Wigton, Pastor at nearby St. Mary Parish in Charlevoix.
-Fr.
-Wigton is a blessing for our students, in his holy and towering presence at Mass, as confessor, and as counselor and mentor.
-He has also been instrumental in partnering with SMHS to expand our programs at his parish school in Charlevoix.
+Our chaplain, Fr.
+Peter Wigton, is the Pastor of St. Mary of the Assumption in Charlevoix.
+He is a blessing to our students in his holy and towering presence at Mass, as confessor, and as counselor and mentor.

 All SMHS students are required to seek opportunities to practice love of neighbor in the community.
 Inspired by St. Francis, our students offer worthy service in their parishes and communities at large.